Reading progress: 0%

 50 Songs That Trace the Journey From Folk to Bedroom Pop

-From field recordings and protest ballads to bedroom-produced streaming hits, the history of intimate songwriting shows that there is a lot of continuity.
+From field recordings and protest ballads to bedroom-produced streaming hits, the history of intimate songwriting shows strong continuity across changing media.
 The setting changed.
-The technology changed over time.
+The technology changed.
 The scale grew from union halls and coffeehouses to global playlists.
-One thing didn’t change: the strength of a voice that feels close.
+What remained was the power of a voice that feels close.

 The 50-song collection follows the journey mapped above.
 It starts with early folk and goes through the golden age of singer-songwriters.
 Then it moves on to the emotional simplicity of indie folk.
 From there, it arrives at the personal intimacy of bedroom pop, which was created with digital tools.
 Along the way, artists such as Woody Guthrie, Joni Mitchell, Leonard Cohen, Elliott Smith, Bon Iver, Phoebe Bridgers, Clairo, and Billie Eilish have changed what it sounds like to be authentic in their own time.